lokanta/lokanta.github.io/talks.md

 Bhante Akāliko describes the drawbacks of the hindrance of hatred and provides some strategies to deal with it.

 * *[Gratitude and Generosity](https://www.youtube.com/watch?v=U53wH04edfo&t=1165s)*<br>
 By recollecting our generosity we brighten the mind and bring joy to our heart.
-Akāliko Bhikkhu discusses the importance of gratitude, giving and kindness to create happiness in our life
+Akāliko Bhikkhu discusses the importance of gratitude, giving and kindness to create happiness in our life.

 * *[Spiritual Friendship](https://www.youtube.com/watch?v=GrZASbKSpjw&t=2147s)*<br>
 Bhante Akāliko talks about the importance of spiritual friendship and outlines the Six Principles of Cordiality.